 When it comes to sword blade designs, it is important to understand that the reason that there are so many different ethnic sword designs throughout history from so many cultures across the world is that swords are purpose specific tools.
 Of course, to many people this may sound like an oxymoron since war is a sword’s only true purpose but, the fact is that there have been many different types of swords designed throughout the years for many different specific purposes in war.
 For instance, there is a North African sword that is shaped like a sickle which was used to reach around an enemy’s shield and stab them and, there is a type of German Two Handed Sword that was made specifically for a large, heavily armored, infantry soldier to wade into, and break, a pike line.
 Therefore, the first factor to keep in mind when choosing a sword blade design is that there are two types of opponents consisting of those that are not wearing body armor and those that are wearing body armor.
 Then, among those that are wearing armor, the question becomes what type?

-Of course, the reason that this question is relevant to our discussion of sword blade design is that it requires much less effort to cut or stab an unarmored opponent than it does an armored opponent and, it is much easier to do the same to a lightly armored opponent than it is to a heavily armored opponent.
+Of course, the reason that this question is relevant to our discussion of modern swords blade design is that it requires much less effort to cut or stab an unarmored opponent than it does an armored opponent and, it is much easier to do the same to a lightly armored opponent than it is to a heavily armored opponent.
 So, when choosing a sword blade design, the first question you should ask yourself is do you plan on facing unarmored or armored opponents and then, you should choose your sword blade design accordingly.

-Yet another factor to choosing a sword blade design that you need to consider is to decide whether you prefer a sword that is designed for slashing attacks or a sword that is designed for stabbing attacks?
+Yet another factor to choosing modern swords blade design that you need to consider is to decide whether you prefer a sword that is designed for slashing attacks or a sword that is designed for stabbing attacks?
 But, at the same time, this decision also needs to be tempered with the knowledge that disabling an unarmored opponent takes less force than disabling an armored opponent does and therefore, although lighter blades are faster, they do not have as much momentum as a heavier sword does.
 Therefore, if you prefer a lightweight blade that is optimized for stabbing, then you should consider straight blade designs such as the Rapier or the Small Sword but, if you prefer a heavier blade that is optimized for stabbing, the you might want to consider an English Long Sword or a Scottish Claymore.
 But, if you prefer a lightweight blade designed specifically for slashing, then you might want to consider a curved blade design such as an Arabian Scimitar or a Japanese Katana and, if you prefer a heavyweight blade designed specifically for slashing, then you might want to consider something like a Chinese Broadsword.

 2. Blade length